About the fabrics

 Certified organic cotton must:

-My underwear is usually made of either organic cotton or a mix of organic cotton and hemp, bamboo rayon, or Lyocell.
+Most of my underwear is made of either organic cotton or a mix of organic cotton and hemp or lyocell (all with a little spandex for stretch).

 Conventional, non-organic cotton uses lots of toxic chemicals and uses GMO seeds.
 This crop uses more insecticides than any other single major crop.
 It takes only 2.5% of the world's cultivated land, but uses 16% of all insecticides worldwide.
 It also uses 6.8% of the world's herbicides.